MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

    ![Select Dynamics 365](media/select-dynamics-365-1.PNG "Select Dynamics 365")

-2. In the Dynamics 365 admin center, select an environment, and then select the **Solutions** button.
+2. In the Dynamics 365 Administration Center, select an environment, and then select the **Solutions** button.

    ![Solutions button](media/select-solutions-button-1.PNG "Solutions button")